javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 arr.sort( (a, b) => a - b );
 ```

-This works exactly the same as the other, longer, versions above.
+This works exactly the same as the other, longer, version above.
 ````

 ### reverse